irudnyts/irudnyts.github.io/_posts/2017-04-25-Dortmund-real-estate-market-analysis.md

 Multiple R-squared:  0.1822,	Adjusted R-squared:  0.08127
 F-statistic: 1.805 on 61 and 494 DF,  p-value: 0.0003824
 ```
-What can we outline from regression analysis?
+What can be outlined from regression analysis?
 Well, not much.
 Only around 18 % of the variance is explained by such variables, based on value of R-squared.
 The intercept is significant and has a value around 443 euros, that is a kind of base price for apartments.
-The positive and significant value of the coefficeint for `rooms` coincides with intuition: with additional room we have to pay 65 euros more (even thoug, from my taste, it is rather low).
+The positive and significant value of the coefficeint for `rooms` coincides with intuition: with additional room we have to pay 65 euros more (even though, from my view, it is rather low).
 What I do not like is the `area` coefficient, which significant and negative, which means with one square meter increase, an apartment is 1.6 euro cheaper to rent.
 The vast majority of district levels are negative, which also seem strange.

 To dive deeper I suggest to use `glm` assuming non-Gaussian residuals.
 Furthermore, there are dozens of other features that drive the price, like a floor, when an apartment was renovated etc.

 The source file is available at my [gist](https://gist.github.com/irudnyts/9919fd110dabeea41c12894f2275adf9).

+Update: how could I miss that immobilienscout24 has an [API](https://api.immobilienscout24.de/)?